ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 </amp-next-page>
 ```

-### Element hiding
+### Element hiding/replacing

-Elements which are common across multiple pages can be programmatically
+Hide elements which are common across multiple loaded pages by using the `next-page-hide` attribute.
+Hiding certain elements helps create an uncluttered infinite scroll experience.
+Such considerations include:

-hidden in child documents, to avoid e.g. stacking up multiple page footers at
-the end of the document, or to hide the page header from each subsequent page.
+- Avoiding stacking common page elements, such as footers.
+- Avoiding duplicate page headers in subsequent pages
+- Preventing multiple sidebars, etc.

-Elements can be hidden by adding the `next-page-hide` attribute.
-Elements that have this attribute will be set to `display: none` when the document is loaded as a suggestion inside `<amp-next-page>` but will be visible when the document is loaded as a top-level host (not embedded).
+Elements with the `next-page-hide` attribute are set to `display: none` when loaded as a suggestion inside `<amp-next-page>`.
+These elements are visible when the document is loaded as a top-level host.

 ```html
 <header class="my-header" next-page-hide>